-Kanye West Attacks His Mother-In-Law In Since-Deleted Tweets, Calls Her ‘Kris Jong Un’
+Kanye West Attacks His Mother-In-Law In Since-Deleted Tweets, Calls Her ‘Kris Jong-Un’

-Kanye West attacked his mother-in-law, Kris Jenner, in a series of since-deleted tweets posted to Twitter in the early-morning hours of June 22.
-He called the Kardashian matriarch “Kris Jong Un” on the social media site.
+Kanye West attacked his mother-in-law, Kris Jenner, in a series of since-deleted tweets in the early-morning hours of June 22.
+He called the Kardashian matriarch “Kris Jong-Un” on Twitter.
 These statements were among many questionable remarks the rapper made regarding the Kardashian clan, including those directed at his wife of six years, Kim Kardashian.

 In one tweet specifically, Kanye spoke of how Kris and Kim planned to reportedly stop him from speaking out.

-“they tried to fly in with 2 doctors to 51/50 me.
-I been trying to get divorced since Kim met with Meek at the Waldorf for ‘prison reform.’
-I got 200 more to go.
-This my lady [sic] tweet of the night.
-Kris Jong-Un.
-Lil Baby my favorite rapper but won’t do a song wit me,” the deleted message read.
+“They tried to fly in with 2 doctors to 51/50 me.
+I been trying to get divorced since Kim met with Meek at the [Waldorf] for ‘prison reform’ I got 200 more to go This my lady [sic] tweet of the night… Lil Baby my favorite rapper but won’t do a song wit me,” the deleted message read.

 The Keeping Up with the Kardashians star and rapper Meek Mill, a friend of Kanye’s, both appeared at the Criminal Justice Reform Summit in Los Angeles in November 2018, reported Us Weekly.
 In his deleted tweet, Kanye alluded that he believed his wife attempted to be unfaithful to him with the musician, but said that Meek was “respectful.”